Live

 Every medication change is an experiment with a sample size of one.
 Your doctor has clinical guidelines and experience, but they can’t predict exactly how you’ll respond.
 So they prescribe something, you take it for a few weeks, and you report back on how it felt.

 And this is where it gets tricky.
 Because “how it felt” is a genuinely hard question when your mental state is the thing being altered.
 Was that irritability a side effect of the new medication?
 Or was it just a normal bad day?
 Is this flat feeling the drug stabilizing your mood, or is it the drug dulling your emotions?
-Is the improved energy real recovery, or the early stage of hypomania that the medication was supposed to prevent?
+Is the improved energy real recovery, or one of the early warning signs of a manic episode that the medication was supposed to prevent?

 You’re trying to observe your own brain while your brain is being changed.
 The observer and the subject are the same thing.
 It’s like trying to read a thermometer while someone’s shaking it.